bernardobreder/pancake-lab/README.md

 Instead of applying `synchronized` to the method (on `this`), I will use `synchronized` on the `PancakeServiceEntry` instance.
 This will allow concurrency when the `UUID` is different, but will ensure exclusive execution when it is the same.
 This approach ensures atomicity for the same `UUID` and allows concurrency when they are different, with fields protected by `thread-safe` structures such as `ConcurrentHashMap` and `mutex` of `completedOrders`.

 The `PancakeServiceEntry.custom` field does not need to be declared as `volatile` because it will be accessed within a `synchronized` block, at which time the `thread-memory` is synchronized with the `global-heap`.
-Considering that the service can come from a web server and reference the `PancakeServiceEntry` object in different threads, it is important that the field is stored in the global heap.
+Considering that the service can come from a web server and reference the `PancakeServiceEntry` object in different threads.
 The `recipes` field is already a `thread-safe` list, dispensing with this special attention.

 ## Building recipes via API